When 13-year-old Hania Aguilar is laid to rest in North Carolina on Saturday her father will be nearly 3,000 miles away.

 “As you can imagine, the family is devastated by the loss of such a promising young lady who was loved (by) her family, friends and was one of the top students in her class,” wrote Cooper.

 Additionally, about 10,000 people have signed a petition in support of the father’s visa request, according to CNN affiliate WSOC.

 Father will stay home or take a long walk during funeral

-Hania’s grandfather and a maternal aunt received temporary visas to attend the funeral, according to Aguilar and Salem.
+Hania’s grandfather and a maternal aunt received temporary visas to attend the funeral, according to the attorney.

 “This hurts,” Aguilar said.
 “This is not a visa for sightseeing or staying in the country.
 I’m fine in my own country.
 I have work here.
 I only wanted a day or two to bury my daughter.”

 Aguilar said he last saw his daughter in 2005.
 He said they spoke on the phone and her mother talked to him about their daughter and sent photos.
-Salem said Aguilar had lived in US and moved back to Guatemala when Hania was an infant.
+Salem said Aguilar had lived in United States and moved back to Guatemala when Hania was an infant.

 “She was very far away but she was always close in my heart and mind,” Aguilar said.

 Aguilar is not sure what he will do on Saturday at the time of the funeral.